HangyuChen/HangyuChen.github.io/projects.md

 ## Grocery Cashier System
 <img src="/images/grocery.png">
-<br>To support the small grocery of my parents and reduce cost for family, a mini cashier desk application driven by lightweight database MySQL was devised and is still in use at present.
+<br>To support the small grocery of my parents and reduce cost for my family, a mini cashier desk application driven by lightweight database MySQL was devised and is still in use at present.

 - Learn E language grammar and basic SQL commands.
 - Construct the basic application frame on screen and logic of the whole system including processing the input information, adding or deleting the commodity information and etc.